 The Second Coming?

 It may feel that way to executives of health care companies accused of fraud, waste, and abuse.

-Posted on May 17, 2016, in Administrative Remedies, Alleged Overpayment, Appeal Rights, Audits, Credible Allegations of Fraud, Due process, Federal Law, Fraud, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Innocent Until Proven Guilty, Inpatient Hospital Stays, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, North Carolina, Office of Medicare Hearings and Appeals, Performance audit, Physicians, Post-Payment Reviews, Prosecution, RAC Audits and tagged Attorney general, Bostwick labs, Carl Reichel, Cooperation credit, Corporate compliance, Corporate wrongdoing, CPT codes, Federal Government, federal investigations, fraud waste abuse, Health care provider, Hospitals and Medicaid, Hospitals and Medicare, Individual accountability, Inplantable cardioverter defibrillator, Medicare, Medicare Attorney, Medicare Audits, Medicare Fraud, Medicare fraud waste abuse, Medicare providers, Sally Yates, U.S. Attorneys' Manual, Warner Chilcott, Yates memo.
+Posted on May 17, 2016, in Administrative Remedies, Alleged Overpayment, Appeal Rights, Credible Allegations of Fraud, Due process, Federal Law, Fraud, Health Care Providers and Services, HHS, Hospital Medicaid Providers, Hospitals, Innocent Until Proven Guilty, Inpatient Hospital Stays, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid Advocate, Medicaid Attorney, Medicaid Providers, Medicare, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, North Carolina, Office of Medicare Hearings and Appeals, Performance audit, Physicians, Post-Payment Reviews, Prosecution, RAC Audits and tagged Attorney general, Bostwick labs, Carl Reichel, Cooperation credit, Corporate compliance, Corporate wrongdoing, CPT codes, Federal Government, federal investigations, fraud waste abuse, Health care provider, Hospitals and Medicaid, Hospitals and Medicare, Individual accountability, Inplantable cardioverter defibrillator, Medicare, Medicare Attorney, Medicare Audits, Medicare Fraud, Medicare fraud waste abuse, Medicare providers, Sally Yates, U.S. Attorneys' Manual, Warner Chilcott, Yates memo.
 Bookmark the permalink.
 3 Comments.